texfaq/texfaq.github.io/FAQ-papergeom.md

 The [`typearea`](http://ctan.org/pkg/typearea) package is the [`Koma-script`](http://ctan.org/pkg/Koma-script)
 distribution's way of providing page layout functionality.
-Load it with the `pagesize` option and it will ensure the correct paper is selected, for PDF output from PDFLaTeX, and for PostScript output from LaTeX via `dvips`.
+Load it with the `pagesize` option and it will ensure the correct paper is selected, for PDF output from pdfLaTeX, and for PostScript output from LaTeX via `dvips`.

 [`Memoir`](http://ctan.org/pkg/Memoir) has the standard classes' paper-size selections